energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

    :format: latex
 ..

-This appendix reports the input data for the application of the LP modeling framework to the case study of Colombia for the year 2021.
-The aim is to replicate the historical Colombian energy system for that specific year.
-It also allows to verify that EnergyScope is indeed capable of modelling accurately the Colombian energy system.
+This section details the input data utilized in applying the LP modeling framework to the Colombia case study.
+The primary objective is provide data to reproduce the historical Colombian energy system for the year 2021, serving as a validation of EnergyScope's accuracy in modeling this intricate system.
+Additionally, we provide data for modeling a prospective Colombian energy system for the year 2035.

 The data can be grouped into three parts: resources (Section `Resources <#app:sec:ESTD_CO-2021_resources>`__), demand (Section
 `Demand <#sec:app1_end_uses>`__) and technologies (Section